LukeGrahamLandry/franca/devlog.md

   actually the only reason it matters is the rooms are setup wrong and let you see a puzzle the instant it loads.
 - allow opening a screen in fullscreen so you don't have to deal with positioning yourself if you don't want to. for now keeping it the square texture and doing a convoluted thing to center it.
+- life: grow the board to let you draw if you click off the edge.

 ## (Jul 26)